Skip to content

 bash

-paystack-cli webhook listen [local_route]
+paystack-cli webhook listen [url]

 If you don't provide a route, you'll be prompted: